Your Health & Wellness Guide Encompassing Movement, Food, & Wellness When Taking a Warm-Weathered Vacation and Specifics for Visiting Kauai

 Movement was one of our main goals during this trip since Princeville and the surrounding areas have some of the most treacherous but BEAUTIFUL hikes I've ever seen.
-We went on a 3 mile hike on the Okolehao Trail where I ended up covered in mud but the view at the top was very worth it.
+We went on a 3 mile hike on the Okolehao Trail where I ended up covered in mud but the view at the top was worth every step.
 Keep in mind if you visit Kauai & decide to hike to bring shoes you don't care about.
 Kauai is as beautiful as it is because of the amount of rain it gets which makes all the hiking trails made of thick orangish brown clay mud.

 Another very rewarding hike to go on is Queen's Bath.
 It's only a half mile there & at the end you get to swim in an ocean pool.
 Make sure to bring a bathing suit or clothes you don't care to get wet.
 Also, be mindful of the tide!
 My brother and I almost got pushed far back into the pool by a strong wave.

-TIP: Working movement into your vacation doesn't have to mean going to the gym or going to a class.
+Working movement into your vacation doesn't have to mean going to the gym or going to a class.
 I love working my surroundings into my movement plan on vacation especially a tropical or warm weathered one to create a connection with wherever I am & deepen my appreciation for it.

-TIP: If you've always wanted to try yoga, pilates, or a new exercise class but have been too scared of looking crazy in a studio in your neighborhood, do it on vacation.
+If you've always wanted to try yoga, pilates, or a new exercise class but have been too scared of looking crazy in a studio in your neighborhood, do it on vacation.
 Usually, classes offered at a resort or nearby studios are for beginners and you'll probably never see any of these people again if it helps to think of it that way!